Menu

 When Can I File for Judicial Release?

 This is a question I hear from my clients, their families, and folks I come across in the area’s courts and jails.
 First off, what exactly is Judicial Release?
 Also referred to as “Shock Probation,” it’s a program offered through the courts as a means of granting an early release from prison in Ohio and being placed on probation.
 It’s not an automatic right, but it is something that can be applied for when serving a non-mandatory prison sentence.
-If someone is serving only a mandatory sentence (Ex.
-Felony 5 Domestic Violence with a pregnancy specification), they cannot be considered for Judicial Release.
+If someone is serving only a mandatory sentence, they cannot be considered for Judicial Release.

-So, here’s the breakdown for when we can apply for Judicial Release during a non-mandatory prison sentence:
+So, here’s the breakdown of when we can apply for Judicial Release during a non-mandatory prison sentence:

 • If the sentence is less than 2 years: after being delivered to the prison -or- if the prison term includes a mandatory prison term, any time after the expiration of that mandatory prison term